eclipse-ecal/ecal/doc/rst/faq.rst

 =====================================

 The eCAL Player creates a lot of shared memory files; multiple files for each topic from the measurement.
-When opening a large measurement, this triggers a limti set by the operating system.
+When opening a large measurement, this triggers a limit set by the operating system.

 :ref:`Increase the limit <configuration_player>` and the Player should work just fine, again!